Jbays/crypto-calculator/README.md

 ## To Run db migrations:
 `knex migrate:latest`

-Should create a proof of concept 'coinx_index_2' table.
+Populates seed data for 10 cryptocurrencies.
+From 30 June 2018.

 ### Up to date pricing
+`node updatePrice.js`

-updatePrice.js requests the latest crypto prices for 10 different cryptocurrencies.
+Updates database with the latest prices for 10 different cryptocurrencies.

 Prices are from [CoinMarketCap](https://coinmarketcap.com/)